verbb/vizy/docs/developers/graphql.md

 | `resolved` | `Boolean!` | Whether the Block Type and field layout can be resolved. |
 | `rawFieldValues` | `ArrayType!` | Raw field values keyed by placement UID, including nested Vizy envelopes. |

 Use a fragment on the generated `{Handle}_{shortUid}_VizyBlock` type for custom Craft fields, as shown in [Querying Individual Nodes](#querying-individual-nodes).
 Those fields depend on the block layout and the active schema.
-Read [Limitations](docs:feature-tour/limitations#graphql-data-access) for raw data access, custom node types, and write operations.
+[Data Access and Permissions](#data-access-and-permissions) explains the raw-data boundary and unsupported write operations.